122: Labour's Freebies and The End of the Peers Show

 Yeah, well the gavelbasher piece was very good on this because it basically said you're never going to get the Lord Turkey to vote for Christmas.

+Right?
+And that is always the problem with Lord's reform.
 If you're getting rid of the hereditaries, which is that likely to actually go through?
+It's a cabinet office bill, so span by Pat McFadden.

-So the previous problem has been, you know, they were 10-minute reform bills, or they were Lib Dem bills, that therefore the Tories didn't really care about.
+So the previous problem has been, you know, know, they were 10-minute reform bills or they were Lib Dem bills that, therefore, the Tories didn't really care about.
+But this is a

-So, if you're getting rid of the hereditaries and you're getting rid of the ghastly spiffs that Boris was seeing wandering through the office and putting in, who's left?
+So if you're getting rid of the hereditaries and you're getting rid of the ghastly spiffs that Boris was seeing wandering through the office and putting in, who's left?

 Well, the left is what we call the arbitrary peers,